wp-plugins/oik-nivo-slider/readme.txt

 == Changelog ==
 = 1.8 =
+* Added: Support for displaying images from NextGEN galleries using post_type=nggallery:n where n= gallery ID
 * Changed: Updated to use the latest dependency checking logic
 * Tested: with WordPress 3.5.1
 * Changed: Improved some documentation comments